Updated July 1, 2020

 Questions, Comments, Concerns

 We look to our community to help us retain the value of the FreeBSD Marks.
-If you have questions with respect to these Terms and Conditions or to report concerns regarding the use or misuse of a FreeBSD Mark, or to obtain written permission for a proposed use of the FreeBSD Marks, contact: trademark@FreeBSDFoundation.org.
+If you have questions with respect to these Terms and Conditions, please see the Trademark Terms and Conditions FAQ for more information.
+If you have additional questions, would like to report concerns regarding the use or misuse of any FreeBSD Marks, or would like to obtain written permission for a proposed use of the FreeBSD Marks, contact: trademark@FreeBSDFoundation.org.

 The Foundation may release new versions of these Terms and Conditions or statements of permitted use of the FreeBSD Marks without notice.